Hearing Aid Features

 Occlusion (Echo) Reduction

-Often times when a patient is first fit with hearing devices, they will notice their own voice to be more pronounced than when they were not wearing hearing devices.
-Hearing device manufacturers recognize that this is a phase most hearing device users go though in the beginning.
-Hearing devices are able to correct for this occlusion effect which happens with your own voice until you are able to naturally acclimate to it on your own.
+Often when a patient is first fit with hearing devices, they will notice their voice to be more pronounced than when they were not wearing hearing devices.
+Hearing device manufacturers recognize that this is a phase most hearing device users go through in the beginning.
+Hearing devices can correct for this occlusion effect which happens with your voice until you can naturally acclimate to it on your own.

 Automatic Program Changes

-Some hearing devices are able to wirelessly communicate with each other.
-The greatest benefit of hearing devices that use this technology is that they convey what is happening on one side of the head to the other.
+Some hearing devices can wirelessly communicate with each other.
+The greatest benefit of hearing devices that use this technology is that they convey what is happening from one side of the head to the other.
 Just as the brain works using two hemispheres, the same idea applies to this unique feature.
-The hearing devices are designed to make individual adjustments in order to deliver you the best sound possible based on your listening situation.
+The hearing devices are designed to make individual adjustments to deliver the best sound possible based on your listening situation.
 The best example of this would be riding in a car as the driver; the road noise coming to the left ear would be suppressed and the passenger’s voice would be easily heard.